paulbradish/awesome-digital-marketing/README.md

   - __Data Analytics Tools__
       - [Combinations & Permutations Generator](https://numbergenerator.org/permutations-and-combinations) - Great for when you need to come up with all possibilities within a defined alphanumeric sequence.
       - [Percentage Change Calculator](https://www.calculatorsoup.com/calculators/algebra/percent-change-calculator.php) - This is a % change calculator.
 It will quantify the change from one number to another and express the change as an increase or decrease.
 Sounds simple but very easy to mess up when doing these quick calculations manually.

+## Digital Experience Platforms (DXP)
+🧪 An important aspect of digital marketing, __testing__ gives you the ability to compare ad copy, hero images, personalization, UX, etc. to see what resonates best with your visitors.
+### Testing Platforms
+- [Google Optimize](https://optimize.google.com/) - Offers A/B testing, website testing & personalization tools for small businesses to help deliver engaging customer experiences.
+Formerly known as Google Website Optimizer.
+- [Optimizely](https://www.optimizely.com/) - Provides A/B testing and multivariate testing tools, website personalization, and feature toggle capabilities, as well as web content management and digital commerce.
+### Testing Tools
+- [AB testing calculator](https://www.surveymonkey.com/mp/ab-testing-significance-calculator/) - Calculate statistical significance.
+In the context of AB testing experiments, statistical significance is how likely it is that the difference between your experiment's control version and test version isn't due to error or random chance.
+This is important to keep in mind any time you are measuring or testing.

 ## Custom Dashboards
 📊 Do you have to distill multiple data sources down into one single report?
 This is the bane of many a digital analyst and is enough to make one cry.
 No fear!
 This is where custom dashboards come into play.
 These dashboards (usually SaaS with a monthly/yearly sub) help eliminate the manual work by integrating most or all of your data connections together, allowing you to create and automate beautiful looking, KPI tailored dashboards and reports with minimal effort.